Flying wings: why everybody still talks about them | Part 1

 Those shadows were cast mostly by the supersonic airliners.
-Their dawn seemed just around the corner for the most part of the second half of the 20th century, and flying wings did not lend themselves for supersonic cruise very well.
+Their dawn seemed just around the corner for the most part of the second half of the 20th century and flying wings did not lend themselves for supersonic cruise very well.
 BWB designs – even tailless ones – were there, but mostly in the military sphere.

 The attempts included the Spanloader project, managed by NASA in the 70s.
-It resulted in Boeing, Lockheed and McDonnell Douglas presenting concepts for super-large transport aircraft with cargo bays inside their wings.
+It resulted in Boeing, Lockheed, and McDonnell Douglas presenting concepts for super-large transport aircraft with cargo bays inside their wings.

-There was also the long-running and ultimately unsuccessful attempt by Aereon, which was developing its Dynairship - a family of flying wing shaped airships - between the 60s and the 90s.
+There was also the long-running and ultimately unsuccessful attempt by Aereon, which was developing its Dynairship ꟷ a family of flying wing-shaped airships ꟷ between the 60s and the 90s.

-But otherwise, the civilian side of things was too preoccupied on supersonic airliners.
+But otherwise, the civilian side of things was too preoccupied with supersonic airliners.
 Through the 50s flying wings still sometimes appeared on the covers of popular science magazines, but those instances were few, and they constituted just an echo of what came before them: the Golden Age of the flying wing.